2002 Atlantic hurricane season: Tropical Storm Fay

-In early September, a low pressure center developed along a trough of low pressure, and on September 5, the system had gained sufficient organization to be a tropical depression, to the southeast of Galveston.
-The depression drifted south-southwest while strengthening into Tropical Storm Fay, reaching its peak strength of 60 mph on the morning of September 6.
-The system then abruptly turned to the west-northwest, and remained steady in strength and course until landfall the next day, near Matagorda.
+In early September, a low pressure center developed along a trough of low pressure, and on September 5, the system had gained sufficient organization to be a tropical depression approximately 100 mi (155 km) southeast of Galveston, Texas.
+The depression drifted south-southwest while strengthening into Tropical Storm Fay early on September 6 and reached its peak strength with winds of 60 mph (95 km/h) and a minimum pressure of 998 mbar about 24 hours later.
+The system then abruptly turned to the west-northwest, and remained steady in strength and course until landfall near Matagorda, Texas, at 09:00 UTC on September 7.
 It quickly degenerated into a remnant low, which itself moved slowly southwestward over Texas.
 The low eventually dissipated on September 11 over northeastern Mexico.

-The storm brought heavy rainfall in Mexico and Texas.
-The storm also caused six tornadoes, up to 20 in of rain, and extended periods of tropical storm force winds.
-The storm caused moderate flooding in some areas due to high rainfall amounts, which left about 400 homes with some form of damage.
-In total, 400 houses sustained damage from flooding.
-1,575 houses were damaged from the flooding or tornadic damage, 23 severely, amounting to $4.5 million (2002 USD) in damage.
-No deaths are attributed to Fay.
+In Texas, Fay spawned six tornadoes, dropped heavy rains, and produced extended periods of tropical storm-force winds.
+Those winds and tornadoes damaged about 900 homes and almost 100 businesses in Brazoria County alone, while floodwaters also entered over 1,500 homes and nearly 500 cars in that county.
+Nearby, Galveston, Matagorda, and Wharton counties each reported damage to hundreds of homes.
+Fay caused approximately $5 million in damage in the United States.
+Heavy rains also fell in northeastern Mexico.
+At least hundreds of families fled their homes due to flooding concerns, with approximately 300 families reporting that they could not return for several weeks.

 Tropical Depression Seven

 A tropical wave exited Africa on September 1, and after initial development became disorganized.
 It moved west-northwestward for a week, reorganizing enough by September 7 to be declared Tropical Depression Seven about 1155 mi east-southeast of Bermuda.
 At the time, the depression had persistent convection around a small circulation, and it moved steadily westward due to a ridge to its north.
 Shortly after forming, strong wind shear diminished the convection and left the center partially exposed.
+Thus, the depression did not strengthen beyond winds of 35 mph (55 km/h) and a minimum pressure of 1013 mbar.
 By September 8, there was no remaining thunderstorm activity, and the depression degenerated into a remnant low-pressure area.
 The storm dissipated shortly after as strong wind shear continued to cause the storm to deteriorate while located 980 mi (1580 mi) southeast of Bermuda.
-The depression never affected land.